-This Instant Pot Beef Soup recipe will show you how to make a vegetable and beef stew in the Instant Pot.
+This Instant Pot Beef Soup recipe shows you how to make a vegetable and beef stew in the Instant Pot.

 In some places, this would be known as a vegetable beef soup, hence the post title.

-This beef soup recipe could also be done in the slow cooker, of course, but would take between 3 and 4 hours to get the meat as tender as this recipe does in the Instant Pot.
+This beef soup recipe can also be made in the slow cooker, of course, but would take between 3 and 4 hours to get the meat as tender as this recipe does in the Instant Pot.

 Instant Pot Cooking – Is it worth getting an Instant Pot?

-We have only recently bought our Instant Pot and are already finding it a great addition to Gav’s Kitchen.
+We bought our Instant Pot a few years ago now and are already finding it a great addition to Gav’s Kitchen.

 In the past, I have sworn by using our Le Creuset Dutch oven for slow-cooking meals in the oven.

-But I must admit I have now been semi-converted.
+But I must admit I have now been converted.